Canada-United States relations

 Bilateral relations

 Canada and the United States (U.S.) enjoy a unique relationship.
-The Canada-U.S. partnership is forged by shared geography, similar values, common interests, deep personal connections and powerful, multi-layered economic ties.
+The Canada-U.S. partnership is forged by shared geography, similar values, common interests, strong personal connections and powerful, multi-layered economic ties.
 Our two countries share a deep and longstanding defence and national security partnership, providing both countries with greater security than could be achieved individually.
-Trade and investment between Canada and the U.S. supports millions of jobs.
-A secure and efficient flow of goods and people across the border is vital to both countries’ economic competitiveness and prosperity.
+Trade and investment between Canada and the U.S. support millions of jobs and help ensure the secure and flow of goods and people across the border that is vital to both countries’ economic competitiveness and prosperity.
+The Canada-United States-Mexico Agreement (CUSMA)Footnote 1, serves to reinforce Canada’s strong economic ties with the U.S., as well as Mexico, and brings significant economic benefit to all three countries.

 Canada has an embassy in Washington, D.C., consulates general in Atlanta, Boston, Chicago, Dallas, Denver, Detroit, Los Angeles, Miami, Minneapolis, New York, San Francisco, and Seattle, 3 trade offices, and 14 Honorary Consuls.
 The United States maintains an embassy in Ottawa and consulates general across Canada.